AnLoMinus/Studies/Udemy/IT & Software/IT Certifications/CompTIA Network+/CompTIA A+ CompTIA Network+ CompTIA Security+ IT Fundamental/README.md

   - Administrator: $43k - $82k
   - Information Technology (IT) Director: $62k - $145k
   - Information Technology Specialist: $39k - $89k

+## Who this course is for:
+- Anyone who wants to learn about Computer Networking